 Women war correspondents is the theme of this week’s post as the Broad takes a look some films and books on these brave, often trailblazing, women reporting from the front lines.
 It’s by no means exhaustive – more like a brief tour through the topic in recent popular culture.

 It’s no exaggeration to say that at one point women needed to fight for the right to report from war zones.
 The military, government, media organisations and even some male journalists all presented obstacles to women journalists reporting as war correspondents.
 Like many aspects of women’s lives, the war changed things and brought new freedoms and opportunities For instance, in the UK during the Second World War, the ban on women journalists accompanying Allied troops was finally lifted by the Foreign Office.
 The few women who did report from the frontlines were often a novelty and, while some of them have been recorded in print, there’s not much in the way of serious big screen re-telling of these women’s stories.
 Correspondents like Clare Holingworth and Marguerite Higgins, pioneers of the profession, but who are largely unknown today.
+Martha Gelhorn, American novelist and travel writer, was also a pioneering war correspondent and penned numerous books about her experiences, including The Face of War, a selection of her war reporting, Travels With Myself and Another about some of her world adventures and The Trouble I’ve Seen in which she recounts her first-hand experiences of the Great Depression.

 While there’s many films about the exploits of male war correspondents, there’s only a handful about women.
 But the newer examples do provide a more complex exploration of the unique character, and challenges, of war correspondents who are women.
 The most recent is A Private War about Marie Colvin (1956 – 2012), an award-winning foreign affairs correspondent who reported for the English Sunday Times.
 Colvin was killed in Syria in 2012 while covering the Siege of Homs.
 The film takes us on a journey with Colvin, played by Rosamund Pike, from her reporting on the conflict in the Middle East, bearing witness to violence and unrest, to the emotional and psychological fallout in her personal life.
 It depicts her struggle with PTSD and attempts to explain what drove her reporting.
 Notably, a US District Court judge in Washington DC found the Syrian regime liable for her death and ordered to pay damages.